Oxford-Sustainable-Finance-Group/OxSFG-WasteManagement/README.md

 * Coordinates verification (Waste  management plant classification):

-    * Satalite Images: Using QGIS ang Google satellite images (Code not uploaded)
+    * Satellite Images: Using QGIS and Google satellite images (Code not uploaded)

 * Wrong Coordinates correction:

-    * Satalite Images of neighbouring area: Using QGIS ang Google satellite images (Code not uploaded)
+    * Satellite Images of neighbouring area: Using QGIS and Google satellite images (Code not uploaded)

-    * Verifaction of new Coordinates
+    * Verification of new Coordinates

-## Current status of repo
+## Current status of the repo

- * The codes for coordinate validation are upload.
+ * The codes for coordinate validation are uploaded.
 Soon I will update all the readme files as well.

 Please bear with me!!

- 💬 Ask me about anything, I am happy to help
+ 💬 Ask me about anything.
+I am happy to help